Neolusis/Raspberry-to-Sigfox/README.md

 To install all files required by the hands-on, use ansible.

-Paste your Raspberry PI's IP into the host file
+    1. Paste your Raspberry PI's IP into the hosts file
-Run the following command :
+    2. Run the following command :

-ansible-playbook -i host rasfox.yml
+`ansible-playbook -i host rasfox.yml`